juliusaka/xfc_btms_saev_controller/README.md

 This is the parent class for Charging Depots.
 You can inherit subclasses from this, in which you implement the different controllers.

 #### Properties / parts:

-please look in the source code for a complete lis of this.
+- ChargingStationId
+- ResultWriter: Reference to ResultWriter Object
+- BTMS properties:
+    -parameters:
+        - BtmsSize
+        - BtmsC: BTMS-C rating (e.g. 2C = max. charging speed is two full charges in one hour)
+        - BtmsMaxPower = BtmsC*BtmsSize
+        - BtmsMaxSoc, BtmsMinSoc
+    -Variables:
-- BTMS properties
+        - BtmsEn: BTMS Energy Content, initialized with Btms0*BtmsSize
+        - (BTMS SOC can be obtained by calling .BtmsSoc())
+- Charging Bays properties:
+    - parameters:
+        - ChBaNum: Number of Charging Bays
+        - ChBaMaxPower: list of maximum power for each charging bay
+        - ChBaMaxPower_abs: maximum value from list above
+        - ChBaParkingZoneId: ParkingZoneId associated with charging bays and maximum power withdrawal
+    -Variables:
-- Charging Bays properties; also a list for Vehicle Objects which are in charging Bays
+        -a list for Vehicle Objects which are in charging Bays
-- Grid Constraints; nomial variables for grid power limits
+- Grid Constraints
+    - Parameters:
+        - GridPowerMax_Nom: nominal maximum grid power withdrawel of the whole charging station
+    - Variables:
+        - GridPowerLower
+        - GridPowerUpper
 - Queue: for vehicles, if charging station is full.
+    - Variables:
+        - Queue: list for vehicles
+-Simulation Data:
+    - SimBroker: Reference to SimBroker object to obtain actual time.

+if calcBtmsGridProp = True when you create the chargingStationObject, BtmsSize and GridPowerMax_Nom are determined on heuristics.
+If you don't specify all variables and parameters, standard values are used.

+before the first step, an initilization function can be called:
+    def initialize(self, t_start, GridPowerLower, GridPowerUpper):

 #### subclasses: